jsb58p/CS-303-Assignment-2/README.md

 -Line 32 uses the function **empty** and outputs the results.
 Since the list is now empty, the output is 1.

+---
+---
+# Assignment 2 - Implement a stack of integers using a vector

+-Vector_Based_Stack.h, Vector_Based_Stack_Imp.cpp, and Vector_Based_Stack.cpp must be in the same repository.